 This will give you a nice blank canvas to paint any designs you want on top of the white background.

-Allow to dry completely before moving onto the next step in the tutorial.
+Step 5: Allow to dry completely before moving on to the next step in the tutorial.

-The nesting materials can be just about anything you have on hand such as hay, moss or dry leaves.
+Expert Tip: The nesting materials can be just about anything you have on hand such as hay, moss, or dry leaves.

-If you enjoy bird watching like I do, you are sure to see lots of birds with this bird feeder idea.
+If you enjoy bird watching as I do, you are sure to see lots of birds with this bird feeder idea.

 You might also like this Homemade Hummingbird Food Recipe if you want to attract hundreds of hummingbirds to your yard.